wolfcohub/craft-cache-cow/README.md

 /path/to/my/craft cache-cow/cache/warm
 ```

+Cache Cow will look for your sitemap at {webroot}/sitemap.xml by default, but you can override in `config/cache-cow.php` with your own `sitemapUrl` value.
-If no sitemap.xml file exists in your web root, button will be disabled and you'll see an error.
+If no sitemap exists at the specified location, button will be disabled and you'll see an error.
 ![Screen shot of Warm Cache button disabled with missing sitemap error.](sitemap-missing-error.png)

 ## Requirements